oliversssf2/ISEF_2021/plan.md

 1. change state by calling the DPLM object (spring installation position) according to action taken by the algorithm.
 2. Give reward according to updated state (RMSE across all angles)
-3. check if the mission is done (probably RMSE within certain range or if maximum step reached)
+3. check if the mission is done (probably RMSE within a certain range or if maximum step reached)
 4. return info

 ### render

-Just print some values probably.
+Just print some values.

 ### reset